MobileTechRob/JohnsonHealthTechApp/README.md

 - Then start working on the layout.
 At first I wanted a nice side by side
     Label: Text  approach but that was eating time i decided to got with

-    Label
+    - Label
-    Text
+    - Text

-    because the requirements said nothing pretty on the UI.
+    -because the requirements said nothing pretty on the UI.
 - I then  switched to a scroll view that caused me grief in catching  the item  selected setup initially see i switched back to  List view.
 The ListView does scroll.
 Duh !
--  Then i started building the second screen and used the same Label
+-  Then i started building the second screen and used the same
+   - Label
-    EditText approach
+   - EditText approach
 -  I build the Edit Workout screen on label and one value at a time to make sure for methodical testing.
 - Once that completed,  i struggled with getting the call back to work.
 I had save button but